mCRL2org/mCRL2/doc/sphinx/source/user_manual/language_reference/data.rst

   { n: Nat | 2 }

-One additional operation is defined on bags:
+One additional operation is defined on bags to count how often an element occurs in a bag:

 .. list-table:: Predefined operations on sets
    :header-rows: 1